uhhuhyeah/diabolical/README.md

 * `dialogWidth`
 	Width of the dialog box as an integer.
 Defaults to `400`(px).

+* `dialogLeftPosition`
+	Horizontal position of #dialogBox as an integer.
+Alters the #dialogBox's css `left` position property.
+Defaults to approximate center of window.

 * `fadeInDialog`
 	Specifies whether the dialog box should gently fade in or not.
 Defaults to `1`.
 Pass any other value to prevent this behavior.